 Federal and Provincial alcohol laws are to be obeyed at all times.
 Alcohol may only be consumed by those students who have reached the legal drinking age (19 years), in private areas of residence (rooms, private lounges, and private hallways).
 Underage drinking is not permitted in residence.
 Students may be found in violation of this law when the evidence demonstrates that a student has used, is about to use or will use alcohol illegally/inappropriately in the future.
 This includes being under the influence of or possessing alcohol.
 Students who provide alcohol to those who are under the legal drinking age will also be held accountable.

 The Department of Residences strives to provide residents with space that is clean and well-maintained, while minimizing the impact of damage or misuse of space on residence fees.
 As such, every effort is made to assign financial and disciplinary accountability for damage and other improper use of residence facilities to the individual or individuals responsible.
-When a student receives a facilities charge, the details of that charge will be emailed to the student’s Brock account at the time that the charge is placed on their student account.
+Upon check in, students will find copies of inventories completed by Department of Residence Staff prior to their arrival.
+Students must note any discrepancies to their respective Service Desks prior to the end of orientation week or they will be held accountable for those damages and/or missing items upon move out (please refer to Residence Handbook for more information).
+When a student receives a facilities charge, the details of that charge will be emailed to the student’s Brock account at the time that the charge is placed on their student financial account.